ucb-ist-drupal/SiteClone/README.md

 Pull requests welcome.

 ### Terminus 1.0 support
-When Terminus 1.0 is stable, this plugin will need to be refactored to satisfy new plugin requirements.
+When Terminus 1.0 is stable, this plugin will probably need to be refactored to satisfy new plugin requirements.

 ### Windows support
 No testing has been done on Windows.
 Search the code for "windows".